zeroping/PowerPoleDist/README.md

 - An aluminum case that you can order from a place like SendCutSend (design files provided)
 - Some spacers and bolts and such that you can order from a mechanical parts supplier (I used McMaster-Carr)

 It takes some through-hole soldering and some assembly, but the largest issue with the design is the shipping costs and one-time costs for the custom parts.
-The parts cost is around $30 per system, but you would spend more than 3x that if you ordered just one of these, since you’re buying parts from five different vendors.
+The parts cost is around $30 per system, but you could easily spend three times that if you ordered just one of these, since you’re buying and shipping parts from five different vendors.

 As a result, I think this design is most useful for someone building several for all their amateur radio friends, or someone who is looking for a design to modify or extend.